BenoursonJ/ESX-Illegal-Warehouses/README.md

 Illegal warehouses that can be rented to gangs, illegal organizations or even certain jobs and that can be lockpicked by police forces as long as they have lockpicks.

+# [FEATURES]

+* **Warehouses management** from any menu via an export
+  * **View the current state of the warehouses** : Warehouse Name | Jobname rented to | Gang Name rented to
+  * **Rent** a warehouse
+  * **Reset** the warehouse ownership
+* **Private warehouses**: each warehouse can only be opened by the gang/org/job it has been rented to
+* **LSPD OPEN UP !!** : each warehouse can be raided by the LSPD as long as they have lockpicks.
+When raiding a warehouse, a notification will be sent alerting every player of the raid but you will have to guess which warehouse is being raided !
+* **Easily add or remove warehouses** : Just add or remove the Warehouses from Config.lua, add or remove the needed info in the database and you are done !
+* **Easily add or remove gangs, orgs, jobs** : Just add or remove the jobs in Config.lua

 # [REQUIREMENTS]